Kyle-Ross/SQL-Challenge-Top-Decile-Users-By-Category/README.md

-# SQL Challenge Top Decile Users By Category
+# SQL Challenge: Top Decile Users By Category

-I made this query as a solution to a Data Analyst interview challenge for a role at a large Australia tech company.
-I ended up accepting a different role, but it was a great challenge a good example of SQL skills.
+I made this query as a solution to a Data Analyst interview challenge for a role at a large Australian tech company.
+I ended up accepting a different role, but it was a great challenge and a good example of my SQL skills.
 I was able to successfully employ CTEs, Window Functions, Timestamps, Joins and create deciles by groupings.

 ## The Challenge